techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 Here's an example scenario.

     Users in your organization use a Teams app to track and complete inspections.
 You choose to integrate this inspections app with tasks so that a Planner task is created for each inspection tracked in the system.

     - When a user opens one of these tasks from the Planner app in Teams, they see a simplified screen with a button to jump directly to the inspection experience powered by your inspections app.
     - When they complete the task and exit the inspections experience, they’re right back in Planner where they started.

     Users get the tailored experience that a Teams app provides right from within their assigned tasks.
-They don’t have to navigate to a different app to get work done.
+They don’t have to navigate to a different app to get work done or lose context of where they were when working with their tasks.

 In addition to these benefits when users complete tasks, the app-powered tasks feature allows organizations to reflect required line-of-business (LOB) processes and workflows as tasks, so employees can see all tasks assigned to them from a single place.